chralden/grunt-scss-stylize/README.md

 Type: `Array`
 Default: `null`

 An array of Strings that represent CSS property precedence.
-Providing a custom order will overwrite the default [RECESS property order](https://github.com/twitter/recess/blob/master/lib/lint/strict-property-order.js) and any properties not contained in the custom order will maintain their relative position within file.
+Providing a custom order will overwrite the [default order](#default-order) and any properties not contained in the custom order will maintain their relative position within file.

 ### Examples